Feeling nostalgic for the Yahoo homepage? There's an app for that

 Being a smartphone app, it won't look like the Yahoo page from decades ago.
 Aside from keeping the exclamation point at the end of the Yahoo name, the app has has a more modern feel, offering information in a continuous scroll filled with items the app might be relevant to you (think: Facebook Newsfeed).

-"So much has changed since the early 2000s, but when you really drill down to the basics, what users need and want are still the same," said Tenni Theurer, a GM at Yahoo.
+"So much has changed since the early 2000s, but when you really drill down to the basics, what users need and want are still the same," said Tenni Theurer, a general manager for Yahoo.

 Before Verizon bought Yahoo in 2017, for example, daily active user traffic to Yahoo's homepage to fell more than 16 percent and mail dropped by more than 11 percent, according to a 2016 report in The Information.
 Yahoo Search saw a nearly 9 percent decline as the company struggled to transition from PCs to smartphones.